frobware/autoprat/README.md

 # Will only approve PRs that don't already have 'approved' label.
 # Will only /lgtm PRs that don't already have 'lgtm' label.
 # Will only /ok-to-test PRs that have 'needs-ok-to-test' label.
+# Will always close PRs when --close is specified.
+# Will always retest PRs when --retest is specified.
 ```

 The built-in actions (`--approve`, `--lgtm`, `--ok-to-test`) check existing labels and only generate commands when appropriate.
-This makes them perfect for automation - no duplicate comments, no spam.
+The `--close` and `--retest` actions always execute when specified.
+This makes the conditional actions perfect for automation - no duplicate comments, no spam.

 ### Comment Throttling
 Prevent spam when running in loops: